CUBRID/cubrid-manual/en/sql/datatype.rst

 **Character Set, charset**

     A character set (charset) is a set in which rules are defined that relate to what kind of codes can be used for encoding when specified characters (symbols) are stored in the computer.
 The character used by CUBRID can be configured as the **CUBRID_CHARSET** environment variable.
 For details, see :doc:`/sql/i18n`.

 **Collating Character Sets**

     A collation is a set of rules used for comparing characters to search or sort values stored in the database when a certain character set is specified.
 For details, see :doc:`/sql/i18n`.

-    Therefore, such rules are applied only to character string data types such as **CHAR** or **VARCHAR**.
-For a national character string type such as **NCAHR()** or **NCHAR VARYING()** , the sorting rules are determined according to the encoding algorithm of the specified character set.

 **Character String Coercion**